dtsh2/data_analyses_bats/README.md

 ## Additional notes
 <br>
 Note that in this workshop we use a mixture of simulated and real data.
 Some of the plots and examples are simply for illustrative and learning purposes.
+Further, this course can be seen as a "starter pack" just to get people going.
+There are experts in and course on each area of the material that is taught that are better than this for those topic areas.